Asthma can come on suddenly, or its symptoms can be more chronic. The most common symptoms of asthma include:

 - Hives and itchiness

 - Severe swelling in the throat that makes it hard to swallow or breathe; this can lead to stridor, or wheezing.

 - Slurred speech

 - Dizziness (caused by a drop in blood pressure)

 Anaphylaxis is a medical emergency.
 Keep in mind that anaphylaxis often develops quickly after exposure to the allergen -- possibly within minutes.
 If you know you’re at risk for anaphylaxis, your doctor should have prescribed an epinephrine injection kit for emergencies (usually two pens).
 Always carry it with you and do not hesitate to use it to inject yourself, even if you are unsure that your symptoms are allergy related.

 Of course, the list of asthma symptoms above is only a general guide.
 Everyone’s case is different, and you may have other asthma warning signs distinct to you.

-So, pay attention to your asthma symptoms.
+So, pay attention to your asthma triggers and symptoms.
 You may notice a pattern that can help guide you.
-Knowing your personal signs of asthma allows you to take action early, reducing the severity of your asthma attacks -- or preventing asthma attacks altogether.
+Knowing your personal triggers of asthma allows you to take action early, reducing the severity of your asthma attacks -- or preventing asthma attacks altogether.